UPDATE: VIS DC is going to be fully virtual. Deadline extended to June 30, 2020.

-We solicit submissions to the doctoral colloquium (DC) for IEEE VIS 2019.
-The DC is a single-day invitation-only event taking place the day before IEEE VIS, where Ph.D. students present their proposed dissertation work and receive feedback from leading senior visualization researchers.
-We invite contributions from the scientific visualization, information visualization, and visual analytics student communities.
+We solicit submissions to the doctoral colloquium (DC) for IEEE VIS 2020.
+The DC is a single-day by invitation-only event taking place the day before IEEE VIS on Oct.
+24, 2020.
+Ph.D. students present their proposed dissertation work and receive feedback from leading senior visualization researchers.
+We invite contributions from student communities involved in all areas of visualization.

 The colloquium will allow students to discuss their research directions in a supportive atmosphere with a panel of distinguished leaders and with their peers.
 Students can expect helpful feedback and fresh perspectives on their research topics and possible career paths and will have the opportunity to interact closely with expert researchers in their field.
-The colloquium will support community-building by connecting beginning and advanced researchers.
+The colloquium will support community-building by connecting early-career and established researchers.

-The colloquium will consist of both parallel sessions with student presentations and common discussions with the expert panelists.
+The colloquium will consist of both parallel sessions of student presentations as well as general discussions with the expert panelists.
 A catered lunch and a roundtable discussion session will give student participants the opportunity to interact more informally with panelists.

 Only selected applicants will be allowed to participate in the colloquium and will be expected to attend the full day of events.